My Natural Labor & Delivery Story

 Acupuncture (avoiding induction)

-In the run-up to my due date, I had met with our midwife Harpa at Bjorkin as, for some reason, the hospital and our local midwife were started to discuss the idea of an induction.
-I wanted to avoid this and so we discussed our options and she offered to do some acupuncture on me.
+In the run-up to my due date, I met with our midwife Harpa at Bjorkin as, for some reason, the hospital and our local midwife started to discuss the idea of an induction.
+I wanted to avoid this so we discussed our options and she offered to do some acupuncture on me.
 I had never tried acupuncture before but found it very relaxing and well, let’s just say I believe it contributed a great deal to the next steps.

 Acupuncture avoiding induction